|

 in order to save themselves?
 Of course not!
 Don’t believe

 everything you read on the interwebs, kids!
-Rottnest

 Island, Western Australia, Australia